ciglenecki/geoguessr-ai/README.md

 - Distance from each coordinate point is not linear.
 Use the transformation caculates the real world distance between cooridantes.
 The earth is round!

+- How do we exploit the fact that the real input is 4 images?
+We can naively classify all 4 images and then average classifications to get a single coordinate.
+Is there a better way?
+Maybe we can concatenate 4 images into a single image (360 view) ?
+If we can't concatenate images, which model arhitecture should be taken into account?

 ## ⬇️ Setup